harmony-one/docs-home/network/validators/validator-troubleshooting/frequently-asked-questions-faq.md

 **16. What is the minimum stake amount for delegators?**

-1000 ONEs.
+100 ONEs.

 **17. How long does an epoch last?**

-Roughly 23h with a 5s block time.
+It depends on the blocktime.
+Currently 1 epoch has 32768 blocks and with a 2s blocktime this is around **18.2 hours.**

 **18.** **How do I check Mainnet network status?**